How to Crop Images With a GPU in Unity

 tutorial

-This post covers how to efficiently crop images in Unity with a GPU.
+This post explains how to efficiently crop images in Unity without writing shaders.

 Author